Birmingham City School District addresses hurdles such as staff shortage, burnout

 “What I have seen is the hope and the joy around being in person with their students and colleagues, and I have also seen the exhaustion and fear,” said Pringle.

-She continued: “So what we are doing is partnering with the department of education in Washington DC we’re also partnering with colleges of education and universities across the county about how we can attract teachers of color and we have to keep them there doing it.”
+“So what we are doing is partnering with the department of education in Washington D.C. we’re also partnering with colleges of education and universities across the county about how we can attract teachers of color and we have to keep them there doing it.”

 If you are interested in teaching with BCS you can see their employment opportunities here.